 Carbohydrates are necessary for providing energy to your body and your brain.
 Without carbs, your body won’t have access to glucose, which is the primary energy source that your muscles and nervous system use.

-In addition to this, carbs supply calories to your body – meaning that they’re a great way to help meet your calorie intake once you’ve decided on a female bodybuilding diet plan that provides you with enough protein.
+In addition to this, carbs supply calories to your body – meaning that they’re a great way to help meet your calorie intake once you’ve decided on a bodybuilding diet plan for women that provides you with enough protein.

 Healthy sources of carbs come largely from vegetables like sweet potatoes and whole grains.
 Avoid processed carbs like white bread and sugar, which are devoid of nutrients and actually very unhealthy for you.